 Table 6-3.
-Command Summary Command Parameters Description R/O Parameters in braces "{}" are required.
+(Command Summary Command Parameters 1 Description R/O 2 1 Parameters in brac 1 Parameters in braces "{}" are required.
 Parameters in brackets "[]" are optional.
-When optional parameters are nested ("[xxx [yy]]"), the outer parameter (xxx) must be specified in order to also specify the inner parameter (yy).
-The letters in parentheses in front of the command names in the section titles below represent require ed (R) or optional (O) c ommands.
+When optional parameters are nested ("[xxx [yy]]"), the outer parameter (xxx) must be specifie ed in order to also specify order to also specify the inner parameter (yy).
+2 The letters in parentheses in front of the command names in the section titles below represent required (R) or opti onal (O) commands.

 This section describes the protocol for implementing Chapter 6 C&C across an asynchronous serial communication port.
 Not all commands may be applicable to all types of R/R implementations.
-An important aspect of the serial C&C protocol is the required command-response sequence.
+An important aspect of the serial C&C protocol is the required commandresponse sequence.
 For each command issued to a recorder, there shall be exactly one response from the recorder, and the response shall begin immediately upon conclusion of the command input.
 There shall be no delay between the receipt of the command at the recorder and the transmission of the reply by the recorder.
 The reply must not contain any additional line feeds or carriage returns.
 Commands that initiate recorder functions requiring time to complete shall be replied to immediately, and the host shall poll the recorder status to determine when the function is complete.
 It is up to the user to specify the rate at which commands may be issued.
 There shall be no unsolicited status output from the recorder, with one exception.
 This exception is a boot message upon leaving the POWER ON state, notifying the host that the recorder is ready to accept commands.
-The boot command shall contain a single asterisk as the last character.
+The boot command shall contain a single American Standard Code for Information Interchange (ASCII) asterisk ("") as the last character.
 Thereafter, the recorder will only output in response to a command input.
 (A hardware reset or a software reset shall return the recorder to the POWER ON state.)